DustinBrett/muse/README.md

 - start up "programs"
 - auto login based on cookies
 - the ability to search, icon in start menu
-- leverage Google api's to make cool services
-- music player with my fav songs
-  - use spyamp pro skin
-- Stop using pixel and move to em/%
-- Build apps: Blog, Pictures, Videos, Documents
+- Build blog app
+- Database service with websockets.
+- SEO/schema of elements.

 ## Apps
 - show user info of everything known about the browser/user
 - contact app will allow DM's to me and all other forms of messaging me

+# Ideas
+- Integrate tattoo's into the gfx, subtly
+- music player with my fav songs
+  - use spyamp pro skin
+- Apps: Pictures, Videos, Documents, Forum
+- leverage Google api's to make cool services
+- Floating chat bubble style messaging.
+- Cortana style voice commanding
+- Integrate N64 characters.
+- Couch surfing comments connected to blog posts
+- i18n support for all languages
+- Highcharts/d3 graphs of personal data that I can collect daily